How to Balance Ramadan Fasting and Final Exam Prep: 7 Expert Tips

 What you eat at Suhoor and Iftar is basically your "brain fuel" for the next 15 hours.
 If you want to stay sharp, you need sustained energy, not a quick sugar high.

-For Suhoor, skip the sugary cereals.
+For Suhoor, skip sugary cereals.
 Prioritize complex carbs like oats or barley and high-quality proteins like eggs or Greek yogurt.
-These digest slowly, providing a steady stream of glucose to your brain and preventing that mid-morning crash.
-Don’t forget healthy fats—avocado or nuts are essential for keeping you full and focused.
-You can check out our guide on the best diet for exam performance to fine-tune your menu.
+These digest slowly, providing consistent energy to your brain and preventing a mid-morning crash.
+Include healthy fats like avocado or nuts to stay full and focused.
+Read our guide on the best diet for exam performance to plan your meals.

 A checklist of foods and habits for a productive Suhoor.